gardner-luke/databricks_mfg_apps/README.md

 # Databricks Manufacturing Apps - Vibe Coding Template

-A template framework for building Streamlit applications on Databricks Apps using AI-assisted development with structured prompts.
+cd A template framework for building Streamlit applications on Databricks Apps using AI-assisted development with structured prompts.

 ## 🤔 What is This?